OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 You can create the following types of Office Add-ins:

-- Word, Excel and PowerPoint Add-ins
+- Word, Excel and PowerPoint Add-ins that extend functionality
-- Excel and PowerPoint Content Add-ins
+- Excel and PowerPoint Add-ins that create new objects
-- Outlook Add-ins
+- Outlook Add-ins that extend functionality

-### Word, Excel and PowerPoint Add-ins
+### Word, Excel and PowerPoint Add-ins that extend functionality
+You can **add new functionality** to Word, Excel, PowerPoint by registering your add-in using a [Taskpane Add-in manifest](../design/add-in-commands-for-excel-and-word-preview.md).
+This manifest supports **2 integration modes**:

+####Add-in Commands
-You can **add new functionality** to Office clients using Add-ins.
-Use add-in commands to extend the Office UI.
-For example, you can add buttons for your add-ins on the ribbon or selected contextual menus allowing users to easily access their add-ins within Office.
-Commands buttons can launch the different actions such as showing a pane with a custom HTML or execute a JavaScript function.
+Use add-in commands to extend the user interface of Office for Windows Desktop and Office Online.
+For example, you can add **buttons for your add-ins on the Ribbon** or selected contextual menus allowing users to easily access their add-ins within Office.
+Commands buttons can launch the different actions such as **showing a pane (or multiple panes) with a custom HTML** or **execute a JavaScript function**.
 We recommend that you [watch this Channel9 video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a deeper overview of this feature.

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)